 Unlike many other companies, the Carrefour group had an excellent year in 2020.
 Its business grew strongly during the year.
 This is illustrated in particular by the strong sales momentum.
-Also, the French food retail giant recorded a record sales performance in 2020.
-Find out here what you need to know about the group's annual results.
+This has continued in 2021.
+Also, the French food retail giant has recorded a record sales performance in 2021.
+Find out the key points to remember from the group's annual results.

-In 2020, the Carrefour group recorded its best sales performance in 20 years.
-In fact, over the whole of the twelve months of this year, its turnover (TCC) reached 78.6 billion euros.
-78.6 billion.
-It reported an increase of 7.8% on a comparable basis.
-This development was driven in particular by the good commercial dynamics observed in Brazil.
+In 2021, the Carrefour group recorded its best sales performance in 21 years.
+Indeed, over the whole of the twelve months of this year, its turnover (TCC) reached 81.2 billion euros compared to 78.6 billion euros in 2020.
+78.6 billion in 2020.
+It reported an increase of 72.3% on a comparable basis.
+This increase was driven by improved profitability in Spain and Italy.

 For more than two years, Carrefour has shown great discipline in its finances.
-This has enabled it to strengthen its balance sheet and liquidity in the 2020 financial year.
+This has enabled it to strengthen its balance sheet and liquidity in the course of the 2021 financial year.
 In fact, the company has one of the strongest balance sheets in the industry.
 This represents a major asset for the company in the current difficult context.

-This is a major asset for the company in the current difficult environment, which is marked in particular by the coronavirus health crisis and by the rapid changes in food distribution.
-In addition, the strengthening of the group's liquidity during 2020 was supported by the bond issue carried out in April.
-1 billion, maturing in December 2027.
+This is a major asset for the company in the current challenging environment, which is marked in particular by the recovery from the coronavirus health crisis and by the rapid changes in food distribution.
+In addition, the strengthening of the group's liquidity during 2021 was supported by the bond issue carried out in April 2020.
+1 billion with a maturity date of December 2027.

 The Carrefour group is one of the companies that distribute a coupon to shareholders.
 For about ten years, it has chosen the scrip dividend option.
 However, the company has decided to standardize its dividend policy.
 From now on, the dividend will be paid in full in cash.